 - Asthma.
 Early research suggests that taking borage oil daily for 12 months does not improve asthma symptoms.

 - A dental condition called periodontitis.
 Early research suggests that taking borage oil daily for 12 weeks improves gum inflammation but does not reduce plaque in people with periodontitis.

-- Skin conditions in infants.
-There is some evidence that topical application of borage seed oil might be helpful for infantile seborrheic dermatitis.
+- A skin conditions in infants called seborrheic dermatitis.
+There is some evidence that topical application of borage seed oil might be helpful for infantile seborrheic dermatitis, a condition that causes a red, itchy rash on the scalp.
 It seems to heal the condition within 1 to 3 weeks.